> Folk Music > Songs > Come, My Lads

 ; trad.]

-Let union be in all our farms,
+Let union be with all its fun,

-Folly Bridge (Ian Giles, Graham Metcalfe and Claire Lloyd) learned Come Me Lads from the singing of Jim Mageean too and recorded it in 1992 for their second WildGoose cassette, Unabridged.
+Folly Bridge (Ian Giles, Graham Metcalfe and Claire Lloyd) learned Come Me Lads from the singing of Jim Mageean and recorded it in 1992 for their second WildGoose cassette, Unabridged.
 They noted:

 Collected by Baring-Gould in the 1880s, and published in Folk-Songs of the Upper Thames by Alfred Williams who dismissed it as a “second-rate drinking song”.
 (Does that make us second-rate drinkers?)